St. Matthew's Evangelical Lutheran Church

 Pastor Albrecht leads a weekly adult bible study and the Sunday morning Adult Forum, provides confirmation instruction, conducts visitation, participates in the local radio ministry and yearly Theological Conference.

-For the past decade-plus, parishioners continue to prepare a monthly breakfast open to all every third Thursday and WOW, who meets the third Wednesday of the month, continues to host and sponsor an annual Advent Party for the community that includes entertainment, games, and lunch.
+Parishioners continue to prepare a monthly breakfast open to all every third Thursday and WOW, who meets the third Wednesday of the month, continues to host and sponsor an annual Advent Party for the community that includes entertainment, games, and lunch.

-During the 130-year history of St. Matthew’s, two sons of the congregation have been ordained into the ministry, Rev. Herbert Brede (ordained in 1920, retired in 1970) and the Rev. Dr. Mark Bents, ordained in 1976.
+During the history of St. Matthew’s, two sons of the congregation have been ordained into the ministry, Rev. Herbert Brede (ordained in 1920, retired in 1970) and the Rev. Dr. Mark Bents, ordained in 1976.

 The Fall Festival, Hog Roast, Auction, and Confirmation Reunion, begun in 1984 and still held the third Sunday of September, continues to be a great homecoming celebration for past and present members of St. Matthew’s Lutheran Church, their friends and relatives, and surrounding community.